giftnuss/foodsharing/docs/php-structure.md

 Instead of Model classes, that hold both, data query logic and application logic, we move towards splitting these up into Gateway classes and Transaction classes.

+For a general description what „application logic“ is, see sectionn [Transactions](#transaction-classes).

+Note that all of the following guidelines have a lot of exceptions in the existing code.
+Nevertheless try to heed the following guidelines in code you write and refactor.

 #### Gateway classes

 Our concept of Gateway classes follows the [Table Data Gateway pattern](https://www.martinfowler.com/eaaCatalog/tableDataGateway.html).